- No authorization for travel by any employee shall be granted, and no reimbursement

 - Necessary charges for hotel and airport parking will be allowed.

-- When travel is by common carrier, reasonable limousine and taxi fares will be allowed
+- When travel is by common carrier, reasonable costs for shuttles, taxi service or other

-- Bus or limousine service to and from airports will be used when available and practical.
+- Bus or shuttle service to and from airports will be used when available and practical.

 - After arrival at destination, necessary taxi fares for traveling between hotels or